jncraton/BWMetaAI/CONTRIBUTING.md

 ### Patch SC

+1. Edit the makefile to use your SC path
+2. Execute `make run` to compile the AIs, build an MPQ, and replace the default in your SC directory.
+If you are using Linux, you can use the `make run-wine` task instead to start the game using Wine.

+or

 Manually overwrite aiscript.bin in patch_rt.mpq using an MPQ editor

 or

 Inject aiscript.bin to a running Starcraft instance

-or

-1. Edit the makefile to:
-    - Use your SC path
-    - Use the absolute path to your prefered SC launcher.
-This can simply be starcraft.exe if no launcher is used.
-3. Execute `make run` to compile the AIs, build an MPQ, and replace the default in your SC directory.

 New AI commands/macros:
 -----------------------